Study Abroad Course Approval Process

 If you are seeking approval for coursework that pertains for your major(s) or minor(s), you must work directly with the appropriate Department Chair(s).
 Bring as much information about the courses you intend to take abroad to the Department Chair (syllabus, course description) so that they can make an informed decision about equivalency.
 Department Chairs have sole discretion to determine if coursework abroad can be applied to the student's degree.

 If you are seeking approval for CCC coursework abroad, you must consult the online listing of CCC courses to see if there are equivalencies.
 If you believe that you find a course abroad that is equivalent to a Fredonia CCC, you should meet with the Department Chair where the CCC is offered.
 For example, if you find a US History course at your institution abroad that you believe is equivalent to HIST 105 (Category 4 - American History), you must meet with the Department Chair for History at Fredonia.

-After receiving approval from the appropriate CCC Department Chair, you must submit your Course Approval form to the Associate Provost for Curriculum, Assessment, and Academic Support (Dr. Lisa Hunter), located on the 8th Floor of Maytum Hall.
+After receiving approval from the appropriate CCC Department Chair, you must submit your Course Approval form to the Associate Provost for Curriculum, Assessment, and Academic Support (Dr. Carmen Rivera), located on the 8th Floor of Maytum Hall.
 Following final approval, the Associate Provost will send the Course Approval Form to OIE.

 Only courses deemed equivalent by the Department Chair and CCC Coordinator will be approved.
 Taking a course in the same department as a CCC will not suffice as equivalent.